 FILMS FROM THE BALTIC SEA REGION

-Every year, the competition showcases up to 10 titles from the Baltic Sea region – the contestants of the RIGA IFF Award presented by an international jury.
+Every year the competition showcases 8-9 titles from the Baltic sea region – the contestants of the RIGA IFF Award presented by an international jury.
 The competition holds no limitations regarding genre or style, thus the programme can include documentaries, fiction, animation, or anything in between.
 Prepare for a journey full of discoveries and unexpected turns!

 THE FESTIVAL’S FESTIVAL PROGRAMME